Find Grad Schools

 102 Yearly Graduations

 Wake Forest University comes in at #20 on our list of the most popular colleges offering master's degrees in student counseling.
 Roughly 8,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $58,708 per year, while in-state graduate students, on average, pay $38,650 per year.
-For the 2020-2021 academic year, 102 master's degrees were handed out to student counseling majors at Wake Forest University.
-Around 25% of these students were from an underrepresented racial-ethnic group, and 87% were women.
+The average in-state tuition for full-time undergraduates is $61,012 per year, while in-state graduate students, on average, pay $38,650 per year.
+During the most recent year for which we have data, 102 people received their master's degree in student counseling from Wake Forest University.
+Around 21% of these students were from an underrepresented racial-ethnic group, and 78% were women.

 Below are some popular majors that are similar to student counseling that offer master’s degrees.